ghassanirfan/ESP32_bioacoustic_recorder/README.md

 ## Overview

-This project aims to capture bird sounds using ESP32 devices.
+This project aims to capture Bioaccoustic, especially bird sounds using ESP32 devices.
 These recordings can be controlled and downloaded over a local Wi-Fi network (without internet access).
 The recorded audio files are then analyzed directly using the BirdNET Analyzer integrated with the client application.
 The project is still under development.

 ## Project Structure